rodprogramdev/100-days-of-code/log.md

 # Day 47: January 2, 2018
 Progress: Reviewed how to use the checkbox hack, cubic bezier and the ease functions for the navigation section of the landing page that I'm working on.

+# Day 48: January 3, 2018
+Progress: I was able to learn how to use a box-shadow generator today, learned the transform property, and was able to finish the animated navigation.
+I'm still conceptualizing a logo for the landing page.
+Thinking about using GIMP for creating the logo.